icerpc/icerpc-docs/pages/slice/encoding/operation-return-value-exception.md

 ## Status code {% icerpcSlice=true %}

 The [status code](/icerpc/invocation/incoming-response#status-code) of a response determines the contents of the response payload.
-When the status code is `Success`, the payload contains the encoded return value.
+When the status code is `Ok`, the payload contains the encoded return value.
 When the status code is `ApplicationError`, the payload contains the encoded Slice exception thrown by the implementation of the operation.
 For all other status codes, the payload is usually empty and the generated code does not attempt to decode this payload.

-## Payload of an outgoing response (Success) {% icerpcSlice=true %}
+## Payload of an outgoing response (Ok) {% icerpcSlice=true %}

 {% slice1 %}
-The return value of an operation is encoded into the payload of a `Success` outgoing response without any special framing.
+The return value of an operation is encoded into the payload of an `Ok` outgoing response without any special framing.

 This payload contains: